 Broccoli is loaded with lutein and zeaxanthin, two nutrients known for protecting vision and boosting eye health.
 “Certain nutrients — derived from foods or supplements—can help preserve your vision,” said Dr. Andrea P. Thau, past president of the American Optometric Association.
 “Researchers have linked eye-friendly nutrients to reduced risk of certain eye diseases; for example, studies show that lutein and zeaxanthin reduce the risk of chronic eye diseases, including age-related macular degeneration and cataracts.”

 Broccoli contains vitamin C, which is critical for the formation of collagen.
-Collagen keeps our skin looking younger.
-Just half a cup of raw broccoli provides 65% of our daily vitamin C needs.
+Just half a cup provides 65% of our daily vitamin C needs.

 Broccoli is packed with fiber.
-A 1/2 cup of raw broccoli gives us 5% of what we need every day.
+Half a cup raw broccoli gives us 5% of the fiber what we need every day.
 Studies show that diets high in fiber can significantly lower the risk of coronary heart disease, stroke and hypertension.

 Raw broccoli also boasts high amounts of omega-3 fatty acids: 9 milligrams (mg) in just a 1/2 cup.
 Omega-3 fats are known as essential fatty acids and since we’re unable to make them in our bodies, it’s essential that we obtain them from our diet.